 South Korean dress is also heavily influenced by foreign styles: the younger ones dress, mostly, in the style of their Western counterparts, while still mingling with some Korean elements.
 Acclaimed by international and national critics, South Korean cinema is one of the most successful films of recent times, the result of a cultural and economic rise.
 South Korea is one of the only countries in the world where national cinema is more viewed than American cinema.

 North Korea and South Korea share a different cultural practice concerning the status of women in society.
 In North Korea, women have a different status comparing to men.
 Men are superior, and for example, dominate the political scene in North Korea.
 Women don ́t participate in politics, especially after marriage.
-Women in the North are not allowed to use men ́s objects, is expected to act feminine.
-In North Korea is not allowed the marriage between people from different socioeconomic classes.
+Women in the North are not allowed to use men ́s objects, are expected to act feminine.
+North Korea is not allowed marriage between people from different socioeconomic classes.
 The North Korean families living in a house constitute of parents and children only, on some occasions, older parents.